quantumsand/quantumsand/README.md

 # Quantum Sand

+When I was studying Physics at the University of London Royal Holloway, I had an idea.
+What if there was a way to help teach poor kids and adults through an app?

+The result of this thought process is now an app that is nearing completion for testing.

 Quantum Sand is an everything app, including an educational art-game-storytelling platform.
 Written in React, Rust, Ruby-on-Rails, C++ and Qml.
 Blender is used for the artwork.

 Quantum Sand is primarily Linux based but I would love to support Windows and macOS.
 The only blocker is the lack of Wayland compositor support within Qt on those platforms.